On this page:

 Your learning experience will be customized to your abilities, so you'll progress based on your skills.
 We'll assess you through classroom assignments, participation, and exams.
 If you get at least a 50% (D) in all subjects, you can move up to the next level.

 Remember, SAIT career programs require strong English skills in reading, writing, listening, and speaking.
-ELF is a fast-paced program, so be ready to study and use English outside class.
+ELF is a fast-paced program, so be ready to study and use English outside of class.

 To succeed in the English Language Foundations program, you need some key qualities and abilities, including: